Communities

 which is why they are coming to Codidact to see the canonical answer of "how to buy components" - then it's not this answer or question.
 This question and answer is not that directly and it's done this way so as not to name names specifically.
 Point 6 and point 9 in the answer covers that as far as I reasonably would want to go.

-Lundin‭ wrote almost 4 years ago
+Lundin‭ wrote over 4 years ago

 Another important thing to consider: part status.
 Does the manufacturer list this as highly recommended or active?
 If not, stay clear of it.
 If you are considered an important-enough customer, you can also poke a large distributor (Arrow, Avnet etc) and ask them if this part is a "high runner" or if it's just something bought by one single, big company.

-Lundin‭ wrote almost 4 years ago
+Lundin‭ wrote over 4 years ago

 Yet another trick: poke the manufacturer's tech support early on, to see if they are useful or if they hate to have customers.
 Similarly, can you get samples for the part or is that mission impossible unless you buy MOQ 10k?

-Russell McMahon‭ wrote over 3 years ago
+Russell McMahon‭ wrote about 4 years ago

 And even here you get downvotes on useful; answers :-).